Teen Sailor's Rescue Raises Safety, Expense Issues

 The Australian maritime authority also would not put a price tag on Sunderland's SAR mission but said it would not be seeking compensation for the search, which initially fell just outside the country's jurisdiction.
 "That's the way the system runs," said Mick Kinley, the acting chief of the Australian Maritime Safety Authority.
 "It's our obligation to do this and we'll fulfill those obligations as Australia does."

 Among yachtsmen, a mystique and machismo are often associated with single-handed sailing.
 But there is considerable disagreement as well.

 "I've never been a big fan," said Gary Jobson, the president of U.S. Sailing and a veteran of multiple offshore races, including an America's Cup win in 1977.
 "Simply put, it's dangerous to be crossing oceans by yourself.
 There's fatigue and the inability to stand a proper watch that are concerns."

-Chris Larson, who has won multiple sailing titles and competed in the Volvo Ocean race, the fully crewed version of the Vendee Globe, is more direct about solo circumnavigators: "They're crazy," he said, laughing.
+Chris Larson, who has won numerous sailing titles and competed in the Volvo Ocean race, the fully crewed version of the Vendee Globe, is more direct about solo circumnavigators: "They're crazy," he said, laughing.
 "The people who do the single-handed sailing are definitely a different breed of person.
 They are faced with incredible challenges.
 You can never predict what you have to go through."

 Jobson said it might be time to require rescue insurance for sailors who put themselves in unnecessarily dangerous situations, such as solo circumnavigations.
 "There needs to be some recourse to make people think about doing this sort of thing," he said.
 "It makes you think should we have an expensive insurance policy to cover this sort of thing."